 Trauma expert Bessel van der Kolk in The Body Keeps the Score explains how some persons feel safer when they literally carry more weight into the world.
 Many have escaped bullying by becoming obese.
 Women report feeling insulated by extra pounds from unwanted male attention.

-But why do adults traumatize one another and children in such record numbers anyway?
+But why do adults traumatize one another, and children, to such lengths that make people take such risks for protection?
 Is it “just life?”
 “The way we are?”
-Are some criminals simply born that way, some heads of states gladly dictators from stored mean in their genes or because absolute power corrupts absolutely?
+Are some criminals simply born that way, some heads of states turn dictators from stored mean in their genes or because absolute power corrupts absolutely?

-Barbara Reed Stitt was a parole officer who grasped how many juvenile offenders could be turned around once their diets were cleaned up, and convinced quite a few judges to support her view.
-Her classic Food & Behavior: A Natural Connection makes a staunch case for “the biochemistry of crime” as hypoglycemia, nutrient deficiency, allergic reactions and toxic metals.
+Barbara Reed Stitt was a parole officer who grasped how juvenile offenders could be turned around once their diets were cleaned up.
+She convinced quite a few judges to support her view.
+Her classic Food & Behavior: A Natural Connection makes a staunch case for “the biochemistry of crime” as really hypoglycemia, nutrient deficiency, allergic reactions, and toxic metals.

-What to eat then?
-Alternate proteins to meat-splurging are good fats like nuts and seeds and avocados and eggs.
+Alternate proteins to meat-splurging are good fats from the Paleo path, like nuts and seeds and avocados and olives and eggs.
 As the Earth recovers from our polluting ways, plentiful fish without toxins will be there for us again.
 If dark chocolate makes it into this new time, we’ll have a bit of delight that ups our immune systems too.
-These are a few of my favorite things; not all are local fare everywhere.
+These are a few of my favorite things; most don’t cost an arm and a leg, either.

 We may be forced to get cozy and grow our food together, learn to forage for what’s wild and nutrient-dense and share the bounty as in the children’s story, Stone Soup.
 Am I dreaming?

-Some of us have been waiting for this idyllic way of life with its appropriate-technology twist for some time.
-Many are already living it.
+Some have been waiting for this idyllic way of life with its appropriate-technology twist for some time.
+Some are already living it.
 Some of us have been lazy, too lulled by convenience, or cut off from community in these fearful times.

-Come on you virus, make it happen!
-Awaken us to the link between the hand’s labor, love for the outdoors, and nourishment.
-Usher in serious shared solutions and snuff out stupidity.
-Will survival of the fittest mean that persons most curious, inventive, and willing to try new things will thrive?
-That social justice will replace partisan gun-slinging because there is no other way to carry on than by relying on one another?
+Could survival of the fittest mean that the persons who are the most curious, inventive, and willing to try new things will thrive?
+Then justice will replace partisan gun-slinging because there is no other way to hang in here on planet Earth than by relying on each other.

-Allow me my visions where we man-up, woman-up, nonbinary-up to reclaim the world, and in the process find that our thoughts wash clean of violent intent, bodies heal their chronic woes, children can learn again and elders be useful. . . all because a bat shed some cells into the human horde, forcing a tailspin of dysfunction and division until we found our way.
+Allow me my visions where we man-up, woman-up, nonbinary-up to reclaim the world, and in the process find that our thoughts wash clean of violent intent, bodies heal their chronic woes, children can learn again and elders be useful.